Hexagon-Dev/salary-manager/README.md

 # Salary Manager
 This is CRUD system, it has permissions, roles, register, login, data validation.
 It uses JWT to authenticate.
+It has generated Swagger documentation available on `http://localhost/documentation`
 ## Installation
 *  Make sure that you have docker installed.
 *  Execute `docker-compose up`